securitybunker/databunker.org/content/doc/install/_index.md

 weight: 30
 ---

-## Quick installation guide
+## Quick installation method

-You simply start Databunker as a simple Docker container with minimal parameters and minimal requirements.
+The easiest method to get started with Databunker is to start it as a standard Docker container with minimal parameters.
 In that case, it will use an internal built-in **SQLite** database to store encrypted records.
-This installation method is good for development and **not recommended for production** use.
+This method is good for development and **not recommended for production** use.

 **Advantages:**
 * An external database is not required.